CRAC creation parameters#

 See example below for a better illustration.

-full CIM example#
+Full CIM example#

 // Create CracCreationParameters and set global parameters